roadlittledawn/portfolio-site/src/files/resume-notes.md

 - Team liftoff and biannual operational review for team building
 - Maintain content system for 400+ contributors annually
+- Lead interviewing, hiring, onboarding, and mentoring of engineers with the goal of quickly making them productive and engaged members of the team.

 # What I've done: accomplishments